Gertrude Denman, Baroness Denman: Affiliations

 In 1917, she became the first President of the National Federation of Women's Institutes, a post she held until 1946.
-She was the first Chairman of the Family Planning Association, President of the Ladies Golf Union, a member of the executive committee of the Land Settlement Association, a Trustee of the Carnegie United Kingdom Trust, and a Director of the Westminster Press.
+She was the first Chair of the Family Planning Association, President of the Ladies Golf Union, a member of the executive committee of the Land Settlement Association, a Trustee of the Carnegie United Kingdom Trust, and a Director of the Westminster Press.
 In 1933 she was elected Vice President of the Royal College of Nursing, continuing her mother's support for the organisation.
+She served as one of the Royal College of Nursing representatives on the Cowdray Club, and was Chair of the Council of the Cowdray Club from 1937-1953.

 Women's Land Army

 During World War II she was Director of the Women's Land Army.

 Damehoods

 In 1933 Lady Denman was appointed a Dame Commander of the Order of the British Empire (DBE).
 She was advanced to Dame Grand Cross (GBE) in 1951; her mother, Viscountess Cowdray, had received the same honour in 1932.
 These entitled her to be known as Dame Gertrude Denman; however, as the wife of a peer, her existing title Lady Denman subsumed this.